-Pesto lives in our freezer all year long thanks to my diligent harvesting of our basil plants throughout the summer and into the fall.
+Pesto lives in our freezer all year long thanks to my diligent pruning and harvesting of our basil plants throughout the summer and into the fall.
 Yet I tend to cook more with pesto in the summer.
 Pesto is summer.
 I’m always amazed at how damn good it tastes.

 We only have three basil plants this year.
 Hopefully I’ll get enough pesto out of them to last until next summer.
 We’re still using last fall’s pesto so I’ve got a bit of a cushion.

-Here’s a recipe that makes an appearance on our table at least every other week in the summer.
+This dish makes an appearance on our table at least every other week in the summer.

 Summer Vegetables with Pesto